DouglasUrner/GDP1/units/2/interactive-card/c-develop.md

 * I can set sprites and associate animations with them.
 * I can make sprites respond to user input.
-* I can modify sprite properties in the draw loop.
+* I can modify sprite properties in the draw loop to create animations.
-* I can create conditional behaviors that depend on sprite properties.
+* I can use variables and/or sprite properties to create conditional behaviors.
-* I can apply the counter pattern to may card.
+* I can apply the counter pattern to solve coding/design problems.
-* I can use text to help the user interact with the card.
+* I can create prompts to help the user interact with the card.

 ## Instructions